Borderline Personality Disorder Treatment Los Angeles

-An estimated 1.4% of adults in the United States experience BPD.
+At Montare Behavioral Health, it is our mission to properly diagnose individuals and to provide the most effective inpatient and outpatient borderline personality disorder treatment in Los Angeles, CA. An estimated 1.4% of adults in the United States experience BPD.
 Almost 75% of them that are diagnosed are women.
 More research has shown that men may be affected by borderline personality disorder at about the same rate as women, but are often misdiagnosed with other mental health disorders, such as post-traumatic stress disorder or depression.
-At Montare Behavioral Health, it is our mission to properly diagnose individuals and to provide the most effective borderline personality disorder treatment in Los Angeles, CA.
+Residential treatment centers for borderline personality disorder such as ours in Los Angeles, California offer around-the-clock care, integrative therapy and help each individual gain a deeper understanding about their mental health condition and how to properly care for the various symptoms.

 What is Borderline Personality Disorder?